OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 ##
 ## Confidence level used: 0.95
 ## significance level used: alpha = 0.05
-## NOTE: Compact letter displays are a misleading way to display comparisons
+## NOTE: Compact letter displays can be misleading
 ##       because they show NON-findings rather than findings.
 ##       Consider using 'pairs()', 'pwpp()', or 'pwpm()' instead.
 ```